-4.1 Services and Power Distribution
+4.2 Services and Power Distribution

-- .1 Provide a comprehensive single line diagram of the power distribution system, as part of the contract documents, complete with the following information: - .1 Configuration, type, voltage and current ratings of all switchgear, switchboards, panelboards and motor control centres. - .2 Type, size and current ratings of all services and feeders. - .3 Type, frame size and trip rating of all overcurrent protective devices. - .4 Available fault current at all switchgear, switchboards, panelboards, and motor control centres. - .5 Connected load and anticipated demand load at all switchgear, switchboards, panelboards and motor control centres (MCC's). - .2 Provide copies of "as-built" single line diagrams as part of the Operating and Maintenance Manuals. - .3 Provide copies of "as-built" single line diagrams framed and hung in each major electrical room with the equipment in the room highlighted.
+- .1 Provide a comprehensive single line diagram of the power distribution system, as part of the contract documents, complete with the following information: - .1 Configuration, type, voltage and current ratings of all switchgear, switchboards, panelboards and motor control centres. - .2 Type, size and current ratings of all services and feeders. - .3 Type, frame size and trip rating of all overcurrent protective devices. - .4 Available fault current at all switchgear, switchboards, panelboards, and motor control centres. - .5 Connected load and anticipated demand load at all switchgear, switchboards, panelboards and motor control centres (MCC's). - .6 Service and distribution grounding. - .2 Provide copies of "as-built" single line diagrams as part of the Operating and Maintenance Manuals. - .3 Provide copies of "as-built" single line diagrams framed and hung in each major electrical room with the equipment in the room highlighted.

-4.1.2 Electrical Service
+4.2.2 Electrical Service

-- .1 Consult with the Owner and the Utility to provide service with the highest level of reliability in a cost effective manner. - .2 Size service for estimated demand plus identified expansion plus 20% spare capacity. - .3 Select service voltage according to the majority of load requirements, 120/208 V or 347/600 V, three-phase, 4-wire.
-For large facilities (1500 kVA demand or larger), use primary service voltage available from the Utility. - .4 Provide underground service to new facilities.
+- .1 Consult with the Owner and the Utility to provide service with the highest level of reliability in a cost effective manner. - .2 Size service for estimated demand plus identified expansion plus 20% spare capacity.

-4.1.3 Power Distribution System Protection and Control
+- .3 Select service voltage according to the majority of load requirements, 120/208 V or 347/600 V, three-phase, 4-wire.
+For large facilities (1500 kVA demand or larger), use primary service voltage available from the Utility. - .4 Provide underground service to new facilities. - .5 Provide Transient Voltage Surge Suppression on all 120/208 and 347/600 volt services at the main service.

-.1 Ensure adequate fault duty ratings of all switchgear, panels, MCC's and overcurrent devices, verified by fault calculation.
+4.2.3 Power Distribution System Protection and Control

-- .2 Ensure coordination of overcurrent and ground fault devices: - .1 Conduct preliminary coordination analysis complete with consolidated time-current characteristic curves and single line diagram showing utility fault level and protection, main incoming and feeder devices. - .2 Provide final documents of coordination analysis before completion of construction to ensure proper functional coordination of all devices. - .3 Provide all services 1000 A and over, and feeders sized 600 A and over, with ground fault protection.
+- .1 Ensure adequate fault duty ratings of all switchgear, panels, MCC's and overcurrent devices, verified by fault calculation.
+Perform an Arc Flash Study to determine boundaries, incident energy, warning labels and protective equipment requirements.
+Ensure lock off devices are provided on appropriate disconnect devices or circuit breakers. - .2 Ensure coordination of overcurrent and ground fault devices: - .1 Conduct preliminary coordination analysis complete with consolidated time-current characteristic curves and single line diagram showing utility fault level and protection, main incoming and feeder devices. - .2 Provide final documents of coordination analysis before completion of construction to ensure proper functional coordination of all devices. - .3 Provide all services 1000 A and over, and feeders sized 600 A and over, with ground fault protection.
 Coordinate ground fault protection of exterior circuits with main distribution detection this is to prevent a branch circuit fault knocking out the entire system. - .4 Do not provide single phasing or under voltage protection on main service device.
 If necessary, provide single phase protection for individual motors or group of motors.

-4.1.4 Switchgear, Switchboards and Panelboards
+4.2.4 Switchgear, Switchboards and Panelboards